sup-11/hospital-readmission-analysis/README.md

 - The overall 30-day readmission rate was approximately **11.16%**, which was used as the baseline for comparison.

 - **Prior inpatient utilization showed one of the strongest patterns.** The readmission rate increased substantially among     patients with more prior inpatient visits.

 - **Prior emergency utilization also showed increasing readmission rates**, particularly among patients with frequent          emergency visits.

 - **Discharge disposition helped identify higher-risk groups.** Patients discharged or transferred to rehabilitation           facilities, skilled nursing facilities (SNF), and some other care settings showed elevated readmission rates.

 - **Insulin treatment status showed meaningful differences.** Encounters where insulin dosage was decreased or increased had   higher readmission rates than those with steady or no insulin treatment.

 - A1C results and glucose levels did not show sufficiently consistent patterns to serve as primary indicators in the final     patient segmentation.

+## High-Risk Patient Profiles

+The final analysis combined prior inpatient visits, prior emergency visits, discharge disposition, and insulin status to identify patient groups with elevated 30-day readmission rates.

+Key patterns included:

+- Patients with **4+ prior inpatient visits** consistently appeared among the higher-readmission groups across different discharge destinations and insulin statuses.

+- Among patients with **4+ prior inpatient visits who were discharged home**, 30-day readmission rates ranged from approximately **25% to 32%** across insulin treatment groups.

+- Patients discharged or transferred to **rehabilitation facilities** also appeared in several higher-readmission groups.

+- Insulin status provided additional differentiation, but **prior inpatient utilization showed a more consistent pattern** across the final patient segments.

+These results suggest that a patient's history of hospital utilization, combined with discharge destination and treatment information, can help identify groups that may benefit from additional post-discharge follow-up.